Magical Universe

 Magical Universe is a 2013 documentary film directed by filmmaker Jeremy Workman about reclusive outsider artist Al Carbee who created elaborate dioramas and collages featuring Barbie dolls.
-The title of the film is taken from Carbee's own voluminous writings about his wondrous art.
+The title of the film is taken from Carbee's own voluminous writings about his art.

 The film grew out of Workman's short film Carbee's Barbies and encompasses the final years of Carbee's life, a period in which Workman became Carbee's closest friend and his only link to the outside world.

 First presented at numerous film festivals, Magical Universe was acquired by IFC Films and released theatrically on October 31, 2014.

 Synopsis

 Al Carbee is a true American original.
 An 88-year-old recluse living in Maine, he devotes nearly all his time to creating extraordinarily elaborate works of art from Barbie dolls.
 This captivating documentary, filmed over the course of the director's decade-long friendship with the artist, goes inside the mind of the enigmatic Carbee to reveal his rich, wondrous, and sometimes heart-wrenching inner-life.
 An eye-opening portrait of an all but unknown artist and an inspiring testament to the triumph of the creative spirit, Magical Universe is a moving tribute to a one-of-a-kind visionary.